-If you visit Saigon, you will not miss a visit of a rooftop bar.
+If you visit Saigon, you will surely not skip visiting a rooftop bar.
 The higher the building, the more salted the prices of the cocktails.
-The building where we had cocktails in our first night in Vietnam wasn't that high but the view to the skyline was great - including the Avengers-Tower (who has been to Saigon knows what I am talking about) and it created a great bokeh .
+The building where we had cocktails in our first night in Vietnam wasn't that high but the view of the skyline was great - including the Avengers-Tower (if you have been to Saigon you know what I am talking about) and it created a great bokeh .

 Category "Black & White"

 Whether the flags are always waving in Saigon or were only attached there for New Year's Eve, they immediately stood out.
 On the selection wheel of my camera I had set "selective Color" on a free slot just for fun before the trip.
 In my pocket the wheel jumped into this exact position.
 As I wanted to take the photo, I was pleasantly surprised and took the shot without changing the settings.

 There is no Asia trip without monkeys.
 The Wat Leu Pagoda in Sihanoukville is worth a visit.
 For its architecture, for the view of the city, but also for the tree in the middle of the monastery, which is full of macaques.

 Beng Mealea is one of the least restored temples in Cambodia.
 A good example of how nature can retake everything.
 Compared to the temples around Angkor Wat this place is less visited.
 At least by western tourists.
 Huge Chinese tourist groups seem to account for 99% of all visitors.
 All in all, our expectations of a less visited, hardly restored temple that had been taken back by nature were somewhat overcast.